 For the same reason, we study the Psalms--letters, songs and poems written to One far greater than a righteous relative.
 Divinely inspired, they give us a look into our Heavenly Father’s heart through the eyes of his children who pleased Him, disappointed Him, suffered for Him, shared His glory, and asked Him difficult questions about life.

 "I sought the Lord and He answered me..."
 Psalm 34:4Reading some of the Psalms each day is a good practice.
-Just read the number corresponding to the day's date and add 30.
+If you read the number corresponding to the day's date in increments of 30, you'll read the book of Psalms each month.
 For example, If the date were June 1, you'd read Psalm 1, 31, 61, 91, and 121.
-By the end of the month, you've read the whole book of Psalms!

 © copyright Gail Burton Purath, 2011